 It's 2:00PM.
 Valeria grabs a bite to eat from the hospital vending machine (Lunchables—hey, she has to have some vices) and types out a report on the transplant surgery for the intensive care nurse.
 Nurse Dina Summer is a no-nonsense woman who rules over intensive care with all the warmth and zeal of a prison warden.
 Dina listens as Valeria gives her a rundown of that day's surgical slice-and-dice.

 "Fine.
 Thanks.
 Bye.
 I have work to do."

-But then, she's a doc, and her time is not her own.
-She's on call 24/7/365, so she may get a call at 4 a.m. to get to the hospital for a transplant emergency.
-Some weeks may be 30 hours, other weeks may be 100.
-And forget scheduling time with friends and family, because who knows when she'll have free time or how long it will last.
-It's a good thing she's single with only a cranky Persian cat to worry about.
-She does have that bit of flexibility.
+But then again, she's a doctor, and her time isn't her own.
+She's on call for virtually her entire life, so she may get a call at 4:00AM to get to the hospital for a transplant emergency.
+Not after a few more hours of sleep; now.
+Some weeks she may work thirty hours, other weeks it might be a hundred.
+And forget scheduling time with friends and family, because who knows when she'll have free time or how long it'll last.
+Good thing she's single with only a cranky Persian cat to worry about.

 But that's small potatoes, she reminds herself.
 She's in the business of taking away pain and saving lives.
 What could be better than that?

 As it happens, her surgery does end on time, but before walking out she sees that stack of morbidity and mortality reports eyeing her from the shelf in her office.
 She sighs, puts down her bag, and opens to the next report.

 If it has to be done either now or at 4:00AM, she might as well work a bit longer now and take the extra-morning-sleep payoff.
 After all, she doesn't see her first patient until 7:30AM tomorrow—that means sleeping in, in Valeria's world.